Veracruz: Tourism

-To the south of the port is on the coast, is Catemaco.
-This is in a tropical area.
-The area's two main features are Lake Catemaco, which is located in the crater of an extinct volcano and Isla Tanaxpillo just off the coast.
-This island is also called the island of the monkeys or baboons due to a group of feral monkeys that escaped and found refuge here.
+Catemaco, another prominent tourist city, is located along the coast to the south of the port city of Veracruz.
+The area's two main features are Lake Catemaco, which is located in the crater of an extinct volcano, and Isla Tanaxpillo, which located is just off the coast.
+This island is also called "the island of the monkeys" or "the island of the baboons" due to a group of feral monkeys that escaped and found refuge there.

 Inland is the coffee-growing region in and around the cities of Coatepec and Xalapa.
-Orizaba is best known for the volcano nearby but also has a large waterfall called El Elefante and a Cañon (Canyon) de Río Blanco.
+Another inland city, Orizaba, is best known for the volcano nearby, but also has a large waterfall called El Elefante and a canyon called Cañon de Río Blanco.

 Archeological sites

-The state contains numerous remains of pre-Hispanic Olmec, Totonac, and Huastec cities.
-El Tajín, a ruined city that reached its apex between the 9th and 13th centuries ad, was designated a UNESCO World Heritage site in 1992.
+The remnants of pre-Hispanic Huastec, Olmec, and Totonac can be found in Veracruz.
+The ruins of one city, El Tajín, whose apex occurred between the 9th and 13th centuries CE, were designated a UNESCO World Heritage site in 1992.

 El Zapotal is an archeological site which was discovered in 1971 in a region known at Mixtequlla (between the Blanco and Papaloapan Rivers).
 This site is noted for its clay figurines with smiling faces, part of an extremely large offering in honor of the god of death Mictlantecuhtli.

 Cempoala is an archeological site located on the coast between the modern settlements of La Antigua and Ciudad Cardel.
 It was occupied when Hernán Cortés arrived, and he managed to form an alliance with the Totonacs here against the Aztecs.
 In the center of the site, there is a large plaza surrounded by temples and the palace of the Totonac chief.
 The site also has a small museum.

 Quiahuiztlán is on the coast on a small mountain named Bernal.
 It is cut into the mountain as a series of terraces.
 It is located very close to where Cortés founded the initial Spanish settlement of Villa Rica de la Vera-Cruz.

 The Castillo de Teayo (Teayo Castle) is really a pyramid, whose original name was Zapotitlán.
 It is located on the border between Huasctec and Totonac lands.
 It was abandoned in the 19th century.